-Fig. 1: Corner write head for shingled writes [2].
+Figure 1: Corner write head for shingled writes [4].

-shingled writing offers perhaps the most elegant solution.
-Rather than radically altering the makeup of the magnetic layer (as is done by technologies that pattern the media surface, or manipulate it by localized heating using lasers).
+Disk data density improvements will eventually be limited by the superparamagnetic effect, which creates a trade-off between the media signal-to-noise ratio, the writeability of the media by a narrow track head, and the thermal stability of the media; Sann et al. call this the media trilemma [10].
+While various approaches to this problem have been proposed, shingled writing offers perhaps the most elegant solution.
+Rather than radically altering the makeup of the magnetic layer (as is done by technologies that pattern the media surface, or manipulate it by localized heating).
 Shingled writing does this by using a write head that generates an asymmetric, wider, and much stronger field that fringes in one lateral direction, but is shielded in the other direction.
-Figure 1 shows a larger head writing to track n, as used by Greaves et al. in their simulations [8].
-Shingled writing overlaps tracks written sequentially, creating effectively narrower tracks after the once-wider leading track has been partially overwritten, and is thereby expected to increase storage densities by a factor of at least 2.5 [13] to 3 [8] times the current theoretical limit of 1 Tb/in with current magnetic recording technology.
+Figure 1 shows a larger head writing to track n, as used by Greaves et al. in their simulations [11].
+Shingled writing overlaps tracks written sequentially, creating effectively narrower tracks after the once-wider leading track has been partially overwritten, and is thereby expected to increase storage densities by a factor of at least 2.5 [2] to 3 [11] times the current theoretical limit of 1 Tb/in with current magnetic recording technology.